wcmatthysen/strawberry/README.md

 }
 ```

-Next, we need to install `RedisModule` in one of our Google Guice modules (or use it as our main module).
-The `RedisModule` class that ships with strawberry is responsible for setting up the custom injections that need to occur for the `@Redis`-annotated fields in `ConfigStore` (or any other class that have `@Redis`-annotated fields). `RedisModule` expects a `JedisPool` (pool of [Jedis](https://github.com/xetorthio/jedis) connections to a Redis database) as constructor argument.
+Next, we need to install _RedisModule_ in one of our Google Guice modules (or use it as our main module).
+The RedisModule class that ships with strawberry is responsible for setting up the custom injections that need to occur for the @Redis-annotated fields in ConfigStore (or any other class that have @Redis-annotated fields).
+RedisModule expects a _JedisPool_ (pool of [Jedis](https://github.com/xetorthio/jedis) connections to a Redis database) as constructor argument.

-Thus, assuming that we have our main module `MyCustomModule` containing bindings for our application, we can install `RedisModule` as follows:
+Thus, assuming that we have our main module _MyCustomModule_ containing bindings for our application, we can install RedisModule as follows:

 ```java
 import com.github.strawberry.guice.RedisModule;